Fredi-B/Fredi-B/README.md

 ### [Minishell](https://github.com/Fredi-B/42_minishell)

 I worked with [Arno](https://github.com/AF200) on the 42 group project Minishell, a minimalist Unix shell written in C. Our goal was to allow users to execute commands and navigate the file system.
 Working with Arno was a great opportunity to learn and bring our strengths to the project.
-Despite the challenges, we successfully created a functional Minishell and improved our teamwork skills.
+Despite the challenges, we successfully created a functional Minishell and improved our teamworking skills.

 [![My Skills](https://skillicons.dev/icons?i=c)](https://skillicons.dev)